Brett Knowles, pm2 Consulting

 OKRs cannot be used for compensation - John Doerr

 But if you read John Doerr’s book, Measure What Matters, you are told that you cannot use an OKR for compensation purposes.
 That kind of defies logic – How can an OKR capture what you need to do to contribute to the company’s success but your OKRs cannot be used in assessing your contribution towards strategic success?
 John’s perspective does not make sense.
 Or does it?

-Our field-research has proven that there are six types of OKRs – Valuation, Navigation, Compensation, Calibration, Communication and Regulation (You can watch my quick overview of the types of OKRs by clicking here).
+Our field-research has proven that there are six types of OKRs – Valuation, Navigation, Compensation, Calibration, Communication, and Regulation.

 The Six Types of OKRs